hdr-bgnn/Morphology-analysis/README.md

   angle  |  fish angle using landmarks  |  Fa_lm  |  angle of the tilt of the fish from horizontal (angle between the SL_lm and and the horizontal line of the image)
   angle  |  fish angle using PCA  |  Fa_pca  |  angle of the tilt of the fish from horizontal (angle between the pca through the midline of the fish mask and the horizontal line of the image)

-## 3- Extract trait information : Classes
+#### method of measurement extraction

 We created classes to add more flexibility, which can be helpful to generalize to other projects.
 [Trait_class](Scripts/Traits_class.py)

-*Classes Overview*
-+ Classes Name : Segmented_image, Measure_morphology, Visualization_morphology
-+ Location : Trait_class.py
-+ Description :
-  - Segmented_image class : This class creates an object "segmented_image" from [segmented_image.png](Scripts/test_images/INHS_FISH_000742_segmented.png).
-The object "segmented_image" imported the image.png and split into channels corresponding to the traits (trunk, dorsal_fin, etc.) in the form of a dictionary with key = trait  and value a mask.
-Then multiple functions will be applied to extract basic information on individual channel and on the whole fish.
-    - Two functions of interest:
-      + function get_fish_angle_pca : angle of the fish from principal component
-      + function get_presence_matrix : precense and absence matrix with number of blob and percentage (by area) of the major blob per traits
-  - Measure_morphology class : This class inherit from Segmented_image class.
-It will use individual trait information to measure dimension of interest on the fish [see Table](Traits_description/Minnow_Measurements_v1.csv) and position landmark.
-There are 3 main sections, (1) find landmarks, (2) measure using landmark, (3) measure using bbox (bounding box).
-    - Few functions of interest:
-      + function all_landmark : find the landmarks defined in landmarks table
-      + function all_measure_using_lm : measure dimension of interest using landmarks
-      + fucntion all_measure_using_bbox : measure dimension of interest using bounding box

-## 4- the Main function

-The main function uses classes functionalities to collect information and wraps everything in final main .
-The outputs are a series of .json files and .png file.
-    + presence_matrix.json
-    + measurements.json
-    + landmark.json
-    + landmark_image.png

-#### 1) Using the landmarks
+Since the functions are modular, we can specify different methods for extracting measurements.

+_landmarks_

-These trait classes functions have the suffix "_lm" to denote the method of extraction.
+These measurement trait classes functions have the suffix "_lm"_ to denote the method of extraction.
 The lengths (in pixels) are calculated as the distance between two landmarks (described in the "Definition" column of the trait description csvs).

-#### 2) Using the bbox (bounding box)
+_bbox (bounding box)_
-These trait classes functions have the suffix "_bbox" to denote the method of extraction.
+These trait classes functions have the suffix "_bbox"_ to denote the method of extraction.
 The lengths (in pixels) are calculated as the distance of a perpindicular line between the edges (either vertical or horizontal) of the bbox.

-#### 3) Using the mask
+_mask_
-These trait classes have the suffix "_m" to denote the method of extraction.
+These trait classes have the suffix "_m"_ to denote the method of extraction.

+#### Areas

-These areas are calculated as the total pixels in the mask of a trait (e.g., head area is the area of the mask of the head).
+Areas are calculated as the total pixels in the mask of a trait (e.g., head area is the area of the mask of the head).
 These are described in the "Definition" column of the <a href="https://github.com/hdr-bgnn/Morphology-analysis/blob/main/Traits_description/Minnow_Measurements_v1.csv">Minnow_Measurements_v1.csv</a>.

-### For a quick start look at the Notebook section (in development)

 ## 4- Usage, input and output

 By default, without option, Morphology_main.py will output the presence and absence table.
 Morphology, landmarks tables and landmark image are optional output.

+The outputs for the functions are a series of .json files and .png file.
+    + presence_matrix.json
+    + measurements.json
+    + landmark.json
+    + landmark_image.png

 Usage: